asleepynerd/NeonHC/README.md

 gifconv.py - Converts GIF animations into Python code that can be run on the matrix.
 Supports optional frame limit argument to control output size

+gifstream.py - Streams a GIF from a URL and displays it on the matrix

 output.py - The generated Python code containing frame data and display logic for running animations on the matrix

 xbox.py - Example animation file showing the Xbox logo (broken bc the site to run it doesnt work above 8 frames)